 You are probably more familiar with a full kitchen island from those kitchen design magazines and sites.
 It is basically a perimeter counter in the middle of the kitchen.
 It is large, fixed, and has electrical, water, and draining capabilities.
 In many kitchens with a full kitchen island is topped with a hardy material such as granite countertops and serves as secondary work space.
 It is also often used as a cooking station and eating area.
 The island counter is a great place to have breakfast and snacks.
 In some smaller homes, it actually serves as the main dining area.

 The double-tiered island is also a full island with all its capabilities except that it has two countertop levels.
 It is popular in homes with an open floor layout.
 Because it is often situated between the kitchen and dining or living room, it serves as a dividing as well as transition area.
 The two countertop levels allow it to be a cooking area and eating at the same time, much like the bar area in restaurants.
-As such, it is also often used as an entertainment center and wet bar.

 Kitchen islands are useful additions to any kitchen.
 You can let your creativity and situation dictate the type you have in your kitchen.
 You can easily purchase or even DIY the smaller islands.
 But the full-sized kitchen islands are a bit more challenging.
 You need a reliable contractor to do it for you.
 There are no better than the good folks at Cabinet Land Kitchen and Beyond.
 We work only with the best brands at the best prices compared to our competitors such as Advance Cabinets and Handsome Cabinets.
 We also offer better free consultation services and quotes, so you know exactly what to expect from your purchase.